Common Tree Diseases

 The first on our list just has to be oak wilt.
 This disease can be very deadly to your trees and can spread very fast if it is not treated.
 Most arborists will consider trees with oak wilt a casualty, and remove them promptly to prevent it from spreading.
 Signs of oak wilt are dark veins on the tree's leaves and wilting.

 The discoloration is a sign of decreasing water supply, and the veins will eventually turn dark brown, a sign that the tree most likely can't be revived.
 Second on the list would be fungal conks or tree bracket fungus.
 These fungi attack the hardwood interior of living trees, causing tons of damage to the core of the tree.
 The fungus is from the mushroom family and will stick out from the tree.
 They are rock hard and are very difficult to remove.
 Unfortunately, arborists recommend that you remove the branches that are infected, but if any other parts have been infected, in many cases there is nothing you can do to save the tree.

 Last on our list is fire blight.
-While fire blight is definitely less common than the two diseases above, it has still been seen a few times and can be very deadly if not treated quick.
-Fire blight is caused by bacteria that attacks the tree and gives it a charred appearance.
+While fire blight is definitely less common than the two diseases above, it has still been seen a few times and can be very deadly if not treated quickly.
+Fire blight is caused by bacteria that latch onto the tree and change its appearance so it looks charred.
 Another sign is bacterial ooze coming from the leaves.
 While this can be treated in ways that seem like they could be done by you, it is a disease that requires a professional to treat.